argamanza/CSimple-Compiler/README.md

 Created as a project for **"Introduction to Compilation"** course.

+### Compiler Checklist

+- [x] Scanner (Lexer)
+- [x] Parser
+- [ ] Finished Compiler

+---

 ## Getting Started

 Fork or download the content of the repository to your computer.
 The compiler source code can be found inside the `src` folder.
-### Prerequisites

-- [x] Scanner (Lexer)
-- [x] Parser
-- [ ] Finished Compiler

 ### Prerequisites